traditionalism/geneva-vending/README.md

 * Fairly optimized unless you're standing right next to the vending-machine.
 * It's a pretty 1:1 replication of actual vending-machines from vanilla GTA5!
 ### Planned
-* Configuration.
 * Cleanup code.

 ## Preview
 [Streamable](https://streamable.com/0v56a7)

-## Configuration
-Nothing!
-In the future, I may decided to add a small configuration file.